Mostly Dead

 Present tense.
 Ongoing reality.

-And as if to hammer the nails deeper into the old man's coffin, Paul presses the point again and again, each phrase a mirror to the last—Christ on one side, you on the other:
+And as if to drive the nails deeper into the old man's coffin, Paul presses the symmetry until it becomes impossible to miss:

 He died unto sin once;